Moesif/moesif-browser-embedded-api-dashboard/README.md

 `https://www.moesif.com/public/{{access_token}}/ws/{{templateWorkspaceId}}?embed=true&show_user_filters=false`

-list of supported URL parameters you can set are:
+List of supported URL parameters you can set are:

 - embed: true or false.
-If false, it will have headers and footer.
+If false, it will have moesif headers and moesif footer.
 - show_user_filters: true or false.
 If false, in the embedded workspace it will not have any ability to do filters based on user parameters.
 - show_company_filters: true or false.
 - primary_color: eg. #FFFFFF set an primary color.
+- hide_header: true or false.
+Default false.
+If true, this heads the chart configuration headers and options.